Mary Naylor: Discovery and first London appearances (1938–1939)

-By the first week of February, 1940, Mary again was touring with a newly revised version of the “Youth Takes A Bow” group on the Moss Empire circuit, this time chaperoned by her father, Cyril “Pops” Naylor.
-Most times the show was under the banner, "Youth Takes A Bow" during 1940, and then ”Secrets of the BBC” during 1941 since most of the cast, including its young stars, were regular favorites on British radio.
+Youth Takes a Bow and wartime touring (1940–1941)

-Under the compère of Bryan Michie, the core company of “Youth Takes a Bow” included: singer/pianist/accordionist, Mary Naylor; light comedian-singer-dancer, Ernie Wise; “glum-faced” comedian Eric Bartholomew (later known as Eric Morecambe), contortionist-acrobat, Jean Bamforth, harmonica player, Arthur Tolcher, and "Little Tich" big-boot dancer, Dorothy Duval.
+By the first week of February, 1940, Naylor again was touring with a newly revised version of the "Youth Takes A Bow" group on the Moss Empire circuit, this time chaperoned by her father, Cyril "Pops" Naylor.
+Most times the show was under the banner, "Youth Takes A Bow" during 1940, and then "Secrets of the BBC" during 1941 since most of the cast, including its young stars, were regular favorites on British radio.